textshuttle/ship/README.md

 Clone this repository and edit any code on your own machine.
-After 60 minutes, compress your local repository (with your modified code) into a zip or .tar.gz archive and send it to fischer@textshuttle.ai.
+After 60 minutes, compress your local repository (with your modified code) into a zip or .tar.gz archive and send it to morger@textshuttle.ai.

 Please complete the tasks in order, i.e., do not work on task 3 before having completed task 2, etc.